gregmsanderson/fly-live-beats/docs/8-aws-which-compute.md

 :confused:

-Some services provide more abstraction than others.
-For an objective comparison to Fly.io we really want to limit ourselves to services that _also_ hide (at least some of) the complexity.
-We'd also like to avoid learning a whole new set of terms (Kubernetes and its Ingress Controllers, Services, Pods, ConfigMaps ...).
+Ideally a service which (like Fly.io) can take _in_ a `Dockerfile` and _return_ a load-balanced TLS endpoint.
+I'd like to avoid learning a whole new set of terms (Kubernetes and its Ingress Controllers, Services, Pods, ConfigMaps ...).
 Your choices may well be different.
-For example you may already be experienced with Kubernetes and so immediately opt for EKS (which this application could run on).
+For example you may already be experienced with Kubernetes and so immediately opt for EKS (which this application should be able to run on).

-Ideally we'd like a service which (like Fly.io) can take _in_ a `Dockerfile` and _return_ a load-balanced TLS endpoint.

-Arguably _that_ would be the newest compute service [App Runner](https://aws.amazon.com/apprunner/).
+Arguably the closest is their newest compute service, [App Runner](https://aws.amazon.com/apprunner/).
 Like Fly.io, it provides automated deployments, load-balancing, auto-scaling, logs, custom domains and certificate management.
 Its usage model is also similar, billing on vCPU and memory.
-Behind the scenes it runs on top of ECS and Fargate however we should not need to know that.

 With App Runner you pay a separate price for compute (vCPU-hour) and memory (GB-hour).
 The smallest configuration being 0.25 vCPU and 0.5 GB.
 It's billed per-second, with a one-minute minimum.
 There is an additional small fee for enabling automatic deployments and then a per-minute fee for building.
 The main appeal is its ability to scale to zero when idle.
 The trade-off is the additional price for the convenience.
 AppRunner is ~60% more than ECS+Fargate for the equivalent compute power.

 _But_ as of May 2023 App Runner [does not support WebSockets](https://github.com/aws/apprunner-roadmap/issues/13).
 That's not ideal.
 Phoenix LiveView defaults to using WebSockets.
-It _can_ fall-back to long polling.
+It _can_ fall back to long polling.
 That may be sufficient for _your_ LiveView app _if_ its real-time updates are simply used to show updates.
-We tried to modify the Live Beats application to use long polling.
-That _initially_ seemed to work however file uploads then don't.
-It [relies on WebSockets](https://fly.io/blog/livebeats/) for that too:
+I tried to modify the Live Beats application [to use long polling](/docs/misc-changes-to-the-app.md).
+That _initially_ seemed to work however file uploads then were broken.
+Live Beats [relies on WebSockets](https://fly.io/blog/livebeats/) for that too:

 > ... drops a handful of MP3s into the app, we upload them concurrently over the WebSocket connection ...

 This particular app _also_ makes use of another Phoenix LiveView feature: clustering.
 It expects nodes to be able to communicate with each other.
 App Runner runs instances in its own VPC.
+Presumably they can not communicate?

+Plus (as of May 2023) App Runner [does not support EFS for persistent storage](https://github.com/aws/apprunner-roadmap/issues/14).
+The current Live Beats app actually deletes .mp3 files after six hours, however a production application should idealy be able to use local, persistent storage.
+That is possible on Fly.io, with its volumes.

 App Runner is also available in a limited number of AWS regions.
 If your application is particularly sensitive to latency (perhaps more of an issue with LiveView due to its server-rendered updates than it would be for other apps) that may be something to consider.
-It's currently available in these regions:

-- Asia Pacific (Tokyo)
-- Asia Pacific (Singapore)
-- Asia Pacific (Sydney)
-- Europe (Ireland)
-- Europe (Frankfurt)
-- US East (N. Virginia)
-- US East (Ohio)
-- US West (Oregon)

 What about [Lightsail](https://aws.amazon.com/lightsail/)?
 You can deploy a container with load-balancing, auto-scaling, logs and certificate management.
 Apparently it also integrates with the AWS CDN, Cloudfront.
 So you can deliver static files faster and with lower latency.